The Write Launch, Issue 20, December 2018

 Eva isn’t particularly worried, though.
 She imagines that some people will be hauled away to one of the internment camps, or perhaps even to Drancy, the transit camp just outside Paris, but she’s confident that she and her mother will both be released.
 Why wouldn’t they be?
 She has a French ID, and her mother’s exemption card, as far as Eva knows, is still good.

 Not far away, in the working-class suburb of Villeurbanne, Victor Szulkapler and his older brother, Rachmil, are boarding the Métro on their way to see Weissman at UGIF.
 Rachmil is employed there, he even has an exemption card which says so.
 But his real work (not noted on the card) is helping Eva Gottlieb and her team smuggle Jews into Switzerland.
-Victor is an occasional passeur as well, but his smuggling interests go beyond Jewish children.
+But his smuggling interests go beyond Jewish children.
 Cognac, cigarettes, silk stockings and other luxury items: that’s what keeps the family in potatoes.

 A few of the Métro passengers seem to be students, but for the most part they’re housewives with string bags who are on the hunt for a couple of eggs or a sliver of beef.
 All of them, though, whether young or old, have a gray, desiccated look.